BITS-ACB/NVDACourse/docs/index.md

 I'm using Python's sphinx package with the pydata-spinx-theme.
 Docs are published on github pages using a github action.
 All content is written in markdown with anything fancy using myst-parser defined extensions.
+I cannot seem to get the primary sidebar to show on the main page, working on that.

 Cheers!!